lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

 ```

-3. The third input is a text file, however it will be empty so we might not need to input it.
-Will discuss on Monday (2/15)

 ### Outputs
 1. The only output from the solution should be a text file.
 This text file will include the location of every ball when a single ball has been caught.
 The format for the output file in `outputs/catches.txt` should be similar to the example below.